 The University is not responsible for damage to or loss of personal property or personal vehicles of employees, students or visitors unless the damage or loss is due to University negligence.
 Employees, students and visitors are encouraged to insure their personal property and vehicles through appropriate personal insurance policies.
 Personal inventories should be maintained.

-Leased, Rented and Agreed Usage of Third Party Equipment or Facilities
+Leased, Rented and Agreed Usage of Third Party Property, Equipment or Facilities

-If proof of insurance is required by a contract with a third party vendor or host facility, the University shall provide the appropriate certificates of insurance to the vendor or host facility.
-The department ordering the equipment or arranging the use of a host facility is responsible for ordering the certificate of insurance.
+If proof of insurance is required by a contract with a third party vendor or host facility or owner, the University shall provide the appropriate certificates of insurance.
+The department ordering the equipment or arranging the use of property or a facility is responsible for ordering the certificate of insurance.
 See Request for Certificate of Insurance

 Theft or Damage to Property